List of Arizona State University fraternities and sororities

 This is a list of Arizona State University fraternities and sororities, organized by their national umbrella organizations.
-In 2023, the university recognizes more than seventy Greek letter organizations.
-Six percent of the university's undergraduates, more than 5,300 students, belonged to a fraternity or sorority during the 2020–21 academic year.
-In the fall of 2022, 8% of the male undergraduate students belonged to a fraternity and 10% of the undergraduate females belonged to a sorority.
+In 2026, the university recognized more than 65 Greek letter organizations.
+More than 6,200 undergraduate students belonged to a fraternity or sorority during the 2024–25 academic year.
+In the fall of 2022, 8% of the male undergraduate students belonged to a fraternity, and 10% of the undergraduate females belonged to a sorority.

 Interfraternity Council

 The Interfraternity Council has the following fraternities on campus.